Properties of the eigenmodes and quantum-chaotic scattering in a superconducting microwave Dirac billiard with threefold rotational symmetry: Introduction

-In this Letter we present experimental results for the DB shown in~\reffig{fig:Sketch_Diracbilliard}.
-Besides properties of the eigenmodes~\cite{Zhang2021} we, for the first time, analyzed fluctuation properties of the scattering ($S$) matrix describing the measurement process~\cite{Albeverio1996} and demonstrate that they provide a tool to detect localization, i.e., scarred wave functions.
+In this work we present experimental results for the DB shown in~\reffig{fig:Sketch_Diracbilliard}.
+In~\refsec{Rev} we briefly review the properties of the billiard systems that were investigated in~\cite{Zhang2021} and the results.
+Then, in~\refsec{DB} we provide information on the DB and experiment.
+Properties of the eigenmodes~\cite{Zhang2021} are analyzed in~\refsec{Spectr} and compared to those of the corresponding GB, QB and NB.
+For the first time, we also analyzed fluctuation properties of the scattering ($S$) matrix describing the measurement process~\cite{Albeverio1996}.
+Furthermore, we investigated strength distributions~\cite{Dembowski2005,Dietz2006a} which give information on the product of wave function components at the positions of the antennas, and thus on their intensity distribution, and demonstrate that they provide a tool to detect localization, i.e., scarred wave functions, as outlined in~\refsec{Scatt}.
+Finally, in~\refsec{Concl} we discuss and evaluate the results.